 A worker must report their injury within 21 days of the injury to receive retroactive benefits.
 A worker typically has 120 days to report their injury before the benefits are nullified.
 If a worker reports their injury between 21 and 120 days of the incident, they will receive benefits starting on the date the accident was reported.
 It is vital to tell a supervisor about the accident, ask for a Workers’ Compensation claim number, and choose a doctor to visit.

 A worker may also be concerned about workplace retaliation or termination, but any action of the sort is illegal.
-Contact our firm for assistance if you were fired or you fear for your job because you reported an accident.
+Contact our Philadelphia workers’ compensation attorney for assistance if you were fired or you fear for your job because you reported an accident.
 We can help monitor the situation.
 Workers’ Compensation insurance is a no-fault policy, and a worker should be covered for their accident, with few exceptions.

 Workers’ Compensation benefits are necessary for injured workers to recover; however, a worker may not be entitled to benefits due to the following factors:

 A worker is eligible for benefits any time they are injured while furthering the interests of their employer.
 This involves activities ranging from driving a vehicle while on company business to participating in a company social event, such as a picnic.
 Insurance companies or employers might claim that a worker was not “on the clock” or that they were violating company policy.
 We will build a defense that shows you are entitled to compensation.
 Keep important documents, such as your timecards or work report from the day of the accident, find witnesses, and keep your clothes/shoes from the day of the accident.
 We will find the rest of the information we need during our investigation.